shivakar/experiments/pathtree/README.md

 2. Simple pathtree that can store static paths and a handler function associated with the paths; and retrieve the handler for a given path if it exists.
+3. Simple pathtree that tries to use maps for storing children instead of an array.